-The model displays primary care providers (PCPs) as circles on randomized positions within each district.
+The anonymized model displays primary care providers (PCPs) in the Austrian province Vorarlberg as circles in randomized positions within each district.

-When clicking a circle, links to the direct neighbors in the patient-sharing network of the corresponding PCP are displayed.
+By clicking a circle, the links to the direct neighbors in the patient-sharing network are displayed.

 The SIZE OF A CIRCLE indicates the current activity of a PCP, i.e., the average number of patients per quarter.

 The COLOR OF A CIRCLE indicates the current capacity of a PCP on a scale from green (average activity) to red (activity at maximum capacity).

 The THICKNESS OF A LINK shows the probability with which a patient would move from one PCP to the next one.